 You might prefer your survey invitation emails (and other emails sent through CustomerGauge) to come from your own email sending domain rather than our standard email@example.com, companyname@feedback. us.customergauge.com, or firstname.lastname@example.org, or email@example.com, ones – depending on the region of your platform.

 In order to do that, you will need to complete the following steps (some on your side, and some on our side, by opening a support ticket with our support team) in order to set up the authorization declaration that SES/CustomerGauge is a legitimate sender for your domain.

-Note: Before getting started on the process below, you would most probably need to contact the Tech Support of your DNS registrar or web hosting service for assistance with these actions, or at least let them know what you're planning on doing so they know some action items will be coming their way, as the steps involve editing the DNS records of your domain, as well as creating a new subdomain for this purpose if one doesn't already exist.
+IMPORTANT NOTE: Before getting started on the process below, you would most probably need to contact the Tech Support of your DNS registrar or web hosting service for assistance with these actions, or at least let them know what you're planning on doing so they know some action items will be coming their way, as the steps involve editing the DNS records of your domain, as well as creating a new subdomain for this purpose if one doesn't already exist.
 Reach out to your IT team if you're unsure who to contact about this.

-CUSTOMER: Please let us know the domain (e.g @my-company.com) or subdomain (e.g. @surveys.my-company.com) you want to use, and the email address on that domain/subdomain you want to use as the sender (e.g. firstname.lastname@example.org).
+CUSTOMER: Please let us know the subdomain (e.g. @surveys.my-company.com) you want to use, and the email address on that subdomain you want to use as the sender (e.g. firstname.lastname@example.org).
 As you will want to also set up an SPF record per steps 3 and 6, we recommend reading this article as well.
 You can let us know this by opening a support ticket.

-CUSTOMERGAUGE: We will then add that domain to the Verified Identities list of our AWS SES account.
+CUSTOMERGAUGE: We will then add that subdomain to the Verified Identities list of our AWS SES account.